JohnGorter/webpack/7. Hot loading/intro.md

 ---
 ### From the compiler (webpack) view

+Compiler needs to emit the "Update", which contains:

+- the update manifest (json)
+    - contains the new compilation hash and a list of all update chunks
+- one or multiple update chunks (js)
+    - contains code for all updated modules in this chunk (or a flag if a module was removed).

+^^^
 In addition to the normal assets, the compiler needs to emit the "Update" to allow updating the previous version to the current version.